What is Project Management Organizational Structure?

 3. Matrix Organizational Structure:

 Matrix organizations came about to minimize the differences between, and take advantage of, the strengths and weaknesses of functional and projectized organizations.
-The idea at play here is that the best of both project organizational structures can be realized by combining them into one.
+The idea at play here is that the best of both organizational structures can be realized by combining them into one.
+The project objectives are fulfilled and good project management techniques are utilized while still maintaining a hierarchical structure in the organization.

 I. ADVANTAGES OF MATRIX ORGANIZATIONAL STRUCTURE: